-I have been in the field of speech-language pathology for 17 years and have enjoyed every minute of it.
-The Communication Disorders program prepared me from the start.
-The undergraduate program, which at the time allowed students to earn their Teacher of the Speech and Hearing Handicapped certification, allowed me the opportunity to begin working as soon as I graduated.
+I have been in the field of speech-language pathology for 21 years and have enjoyed every minute of it.
+The Communication Disorders program at SUNY New Paltz prepared me from the start.
+The undergraduate program, which, at the time, allowed students to earn their Teacher of the Speech and Hearing Handicapped certification, permitted me the opportunity to begin working as soon as I graduated.
 It also afforded me with incredibly valuable placements in my undergraduate years, from which I benefitted the most.
-My undergraduate and graduate professors were rich in real life clinical experiences, which contributed greatly to their ability to impart knowledge in a meaningful and practical way that was immediately applicable to my career field.
+My undergraduate and graduate professors were rich in real-life clinical experiences, which contributed greatly to their ability to impart knowledge in a meaningful and practical way that was immediately applicable to the field.

 Currently, I am a speech-language pathologist in a public school.
 I work with students with a variety of needs, including severe and multiple developmental disabilities, like Down's Syndrome and Autism Spectrum Disorders, as well as students within the general education setting with learning disabilities and communication delays and disorders.
+I also provide assistive technology services to students with disabilities so that they may access their curriculum.
 I have a wide array of strong clinical skills, many of which I was able to develop through my time and experience within the Communication Disorders program.
 One such skill that has been extremely valuable to me throughout the years is my ability to create and implement data-driven instruction.
 At New Paltz, I was provided with much support regarding how to objectively evaluate my students and track and interpret their progress.
 This allows me to not only create interventions for my students that are functional in nature, but also to continually adjust their therapeutic programs according to their needs and the progress that I observe.

 Speech-language pathologist and instructor of American Sign Language at SUNY New Paltz